kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_06_explore_msdefender.md

     1. When prompted to stay signed- in, select **Yes**.

-1. On the top left corner of the screen, next to where it says Microsoft Azure, select the Show portal menu icon (the three horizontal lines also referred to as hamburger icon) then select **All Services**.
+1. In the blue search bar enter **Microsoft Defender for Cloud**, then from the results list, select **Microsoft Defender for Cloud**.

-1. In the filter services box, enter **Microsoft Defender for Cloud**, then from the results list, select **Microsoft Defender for Cloud**.
+1. If this is the first time you enter Microsoft Defender for Cloud with your subscription you may land on the Getting started page, and may be prompted to upgrade.
+Scroll to the bottom of the page and select **Remind me later** (or **Skip**).
+You'll be taken to the Overview page.

 1. Click on the **Getting started (1)** from the left pane.
 Click on the **Upgrade (2)** tab, select your **subscription (3)** and click **Upgrade (4)**.

    > **Note:** If you are not able to see subscription then it means your subscription is already upgraded, in this case you can skip step 2, 3 and continue from step 4.